Predicting Networks Before They Happen: Experimentation on a Real-Time V2X Digital Twin

 \textbf{Ray tracing execution times ($\tau_{rt}$)}: were measured for the five DI configurations defined in Table~\ref{tab:di} using VaN3Twin with Sionna RT v1.2.1.
 Experiments were conducted on a workstation with an NVIDIA GeForce RTX~3090 GPU and Intel Core i9-10980XE CPUs running Ubuntu~22.04.5. $\tau_{rt}$ increases monotonically with the DI level, reflecting the higher computational load induced by denser ray interactions and more complex propagation mechanisms.

 \textbf{End-to-end latency $\tau_{\mathrm{e2e}}$}: is obtained by combining the fixed system latency components with the DI-dependent ray tracing execution time.
-The resulting distributions of $\tau_{\mathrm{e2e}}$ for each DI configuration are reported in Figure~\ref{fig:e2e-latency}, highlighting the progressive increase in both latency and variability as the ray tracing complexity grows.
+The distributions of $\tau_{\mathrm{e2e}}$ in Figure~\ref{fig:e2e-latency} show increasing latency and variability with ray tracing complexity, peaking at an average $250$~ms for DI~5.

 These results demonstrate that improving channel modeling fidelity by increasing the \gls{di} level inevitably enlarges the end-to-end latency budget.
 Since channel prediction must be available before transmission, this latency directly translates into a minimum required trajectory prediction horizon.
 As a result, higher-fidelity channel modeling forces the \gls{dt} to rely on longer-term mobility forecasts.